DaanJansen94/LassaSeq/README.md

-                        One accession number per line, lines starting with # are ignored --phylogeny          (Optional) Create concatenated FASTA files and perform phylogenetic analysis Includes sequence alignment, trimming, and tree building
+                        One accession number per line, lines starting with # are ignored --phylogeny          (Optional) Create concatenated FASTA files and perform phylogenetic analysis Includes sequence alignment, trimming, and tree building --consensus_L         (Optional) Path to custom consensus sequence for L segment The sequence should be in FASTA format --consensus_S         (Optional) Path to custom consensus sequence for S segment The sequence should be in FASTA format

 example:
   # Download complete genomes from human hosts with known location and date from multiple countries: